 It’s entirely up to you to decide what you think about and most importantly what you choose.

-You control your own destiny through your thoughts, words, actions and habits.
+You create your destiny through your thoughts, words, actions and habits.

-Destiny is in your hands – one thought at a time.
+You control your destiny – one thought at a time.

 Watch your thoughts, for they become words.